444leod/Arcade/README.md

 Use `Z`, `Q`, `S`, `D` to move Pacman.

 Try to eat as many dots as possible to increase your score while avoiding the ghosts.
-Eating a big dot will allow you to eat the ghosts for a short period of time.
+Eating a big dot will allow you to eat the ghosts for 10 seconds.
+Eating all dots (including big dots) will make you win, and will spawn you into a new map!
+Ghosts will reappear after getting back to the base.
+You can cross borders, it will teleport you to the otherside.
+You can also pause the game by pressing `P`, press it back to come back in the game.

 ## Our Graphical Libraries

-To switch graphical libraries, use the ... key.
+To switch graphical libraries, use the `J` and `L` keys.

 ### SFML